 The best way to start any day in New Orleans is with beignets.
 First things first.
 Make your way to Café du Monde on Decatur Street for beignets and a café au lait.
 Once you’ve dusted your clothes with powdered sugar and had all the fried, delicious dough you can handle, walk across the street and visit the St. Louis Cathedral, the oldest cathedral in the country.
 Take in the sights and sounds of Jackson Square where you’ll find street musicians, artists (and a few tricksters too).
 Across from St. Louis Cathedral is the Cabildo, which features various exhibitions throughout the year.
 Visit the shops and galleries along Royal Street.
 Keep an eye out for the Frank Relle studio on Royal Street.
 Head to lunch at Muriel’s, and order the crawfish crepes and the shrimp etouffée.
 Afterwards, make your way up to the balcony for cocktails and fantastic people watching in the French Quarter.

 Catch the streetcar at Carrollton Avenue and St. Charles Avenue and ride it all the way down St. Charles Avenue to downtown.
 The beautiful oaks and magnificent mansions on St. Charles are not to be missed.
 Walk over to Willa Jean and have breakfast pastries and coffee.
-If you are not one to turn down dessert like we are, have a chocolate chip cookie (or a few).
+If you are like us and not one to turn down dessert like, have a chocolate chip cookie (or a few).

-Walk over to Compère Lapin and see Abigail at the bar for a specialty cocktail at the Old No. 77 Hotel & Chandlery.
+Then, walk over to the Old No. 77 Hotel & Chandlery for a specialty cocktail before dinner at Compère Lapin.
 If you’re lucky, you might catch an art exhibit on display, as the Old No. 77 partners with local organization Where Y’at to showcase New Orleans artists throughout the year.
 Have lunch at Pêche and share fresh, raw oysters and the whole fish.
 Afterwards, stroll down to Julia Street and visit the galleries in the art district.